0x98364/OptimizedScanner/README.md

 ### Prerequisites

-This tool need nmap and masscan instaled on the system
+This tool need nmap and masscan instaled on the system.
+Responder tool its optional

 ### Run